dr-matt-smith/pandoc-thesis-template/README.md

 ```

 ## Further reference

 Find some more Pandoc templates here:

 - https://github.com/jgm/pandoc/wiki/User-contributed-templates

+## Using Bibtex rather than CSL for reference database

+If you prefer, or have an existing Bibtex set of references, you can easily switch from CSL to Bibtex in the `composer.json` scripts

+- copy your `references.bib` into the `05_references` directory

+- in `composer.json` in this line `--bibliography=05_references/references.json` change the prefix from `.json` to `.bib`

+For more about CSL and BibTeX see [README REFS](README_REFS.md)

 ## Acknowledgements

-This thesis template is based on the one publihsed by Chia Kaivalya
+This thesis template is based on the one published by Chia Kaivalya
 https://chiakaivalya.wordpress.com/2014/04/23/using-markdown-pandoc-to-write-my-biology-phd-thesis/

 Thanks Chia!